-The Government plans to allow postgraduate pre-registration nursing, midwifery and allied health profession students access to standard student loans from 1 August 2018.
-This will bring funding arrangements in line with undergraduate pre-registration courses.
+Postgraduate pre-registration nursing, midwifery and allied health profession students have had access to standard student loans since 2018.
+Funding arrangements are now in line with undergraduate pre-registration courses.

-Students who have already taken out a student loan will still be access another loan to study these courses.
+Students who have already taken out a student loan are still able to access another loan to study these courses.
 This is not the standard postgraduate student loan but the same loan as that accessed by undergraduate students to cover tuition fees and support living costs.

 Students with children can claim a £1,000 Child Dependants Allowance from the NHS Business Services Authority as well as money through the mainstream student funding system to help support childcare costs.